MeshJS/governance/funding/catalyst-fund14/mesh-new-wallet/1400080-milestone1.md

 F. Output: Post a twitter thread to inform the public
 - Acceptance criteria: Post a twitter thread to inform the public
 - Evidence: https://x.com/meshsdk/status/2017172545204576371

+And thats it, hope all evidence satisfies the Milestone Reviewers, see you at the next Milestone.